Why added sugar is so hard to spot

 Bonus rule: The shorter and more familiar the ingredient list, the less likely it contains hidden added sugar.

-Final thought: awareness beats restriction
+Awareness beats restriction